EE403-CapStone/EE403w-software/axioms_readme.md

 - [Graphs](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics))
 - [Binary Tree](https://en.wikipedia.org/wiki/Binary_tree)

 Math expressions can be described with binary trees.
-For example an expression $a+b$ can be saved as follows.
+For example, an expression $a+b$ can be saved as follows.

 ```python
 class node: